sqpl13/next-js-blog/README.md

 # Next JS Blog

-An immersive project dedicated to meticulously documenting my experiences as a software engineer, capturing the valuable insights and milestones achieved throughout my coding journey.
+A project dedicated to documenting my journey as a software engineer.

 ## Tech Stack